exetico/FlatUI/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/exetico/FlatUI/master/install.sh)"
 ```

 The lazy-script will move all themes to the current location, and remove the folder called "FlatUI".
+The script won't work with [fish shell](https://fishshell.com/), so if that's your thing, start `bash` before executing the lazy script.

 FAQ
 ------------------------------